Discover the Amazing Benefits of Eating Almonds Every Day

 Folate: 12.5 mcg (3% DV)

 Almonds’ nutrition information will vary depending on the type of almond consumed.
-Salted or flavored almonds will be higher in sodium, total sugar and added sugar.
+Salted or flavored almonds will be higher in sodium, total sugar, and added sugar.

 Are Almonds Safe for Everyone?

 Almonds are safe for most individuals.
-People with almond or tree nut allergies should avoid almonds and almond-based foods.
-Almonds can be a choking hazard, especially for young children or individuals with trouble swallowing.
-Try almond butter, particularly raw almond butter where you can get the same nutritional benefits.
-Also, People who need to follow a low-residue or low-fiber diet may need to avoid almonds, but not likely long-term.
+However, people with almond or tree nut allergies should avoid almonds and almond-based foods.
+They can be a choking hazard, especially for young children or individuals who have trouble swallowing.
+If you’re looking for a safer alternative, try almond butter—particularly raw almond butter—to get the same nutritional benefits.
+Additionally, those who need to follow a low-residue or low-fiber diet may need to avoid almonds, but this is usually not a long-term issue.
 Eating too many almonds at once may cause some discomfort.
-“Because they’re high in fiber and fat, eating too many at once may cause digestive discomfort for some, especially if your body isn’t used to fiber-rich foods.
+Because they’re high in fiber and fat, eating too many at once may lead to digestive discomfort, especially if your body isn’t used to fiber-rich foods.

-Ways to Enjoy Almonds
+Creative Ways to Enjoy Almonds

 Adding almonds to your daily routine is a simple habit with significant benefits.
 From supporting heart health and weight management to keeping you fuller longer, almonds pack a powerful punch.
+They’re easy to enjoy on their own or mixed into meals and snacks.
+A handful of almonds every day can be part of a balanced diet supportive of overall health.

 Almonds may not be cheap, but they are cheaper than the doctor or hospital.
 Eat well, live well, and support your organic farmer and family farm.

 You can buy unpasteurized raw almonds and almond butter directly from the California farmer at Capay Hills Orchard.
 Order off the website, www.chorganicalmonds.com or by calling or texting 530-507-8222.
-Talk or text directly with the farmer, Brian Paddock Alternatively email capayhillsorchard@gmail.com
+Talk or text directly with the farmer, Brian Paddock.
+Alternatively, email capayhillsorchard@gmail.com.

 Please share this post with your friends.

-Capay Hills Orchard is a small family farm growing the best raw almonds, raw almond butter and smoked almonds.
-Capay Hills Orchard is Veteran owned, Bee Friendly certified, and of-course Certified Organic using Regenerative farming practices.
+Capay Hills Orchard is a small family farm growing the best raw almonds, raw almond butter, and smoked almonds.
+Capay Hills Orchard is Veteran-owned, Bee Friendly certified, and, of course, Certified Organic using regenerative farming practices.